 - Launch JustStream and check your streaming/mirroring options in the menu bar

 - Pick the device to stream to by clicking on the arrow next to the AirPlay button

 - Customize playlist settings or add subtitles if needed

 Change the unchangeable — your WiFi.
 NetSpot is a handy WiFi scanner that analyzes network connection at your home or office space, providing insightful info on signal quality, upload/download speed, and streaming speed.
 The app will tell you what room, and what parts of the room, are the best spots for binge-watching.
 The interface might look a bit overwhelming at the beginning, but don’t let it scare you away — you’ll make friends with NetSpot in a single scan.

-All three apps are available with a 7-day free trial on Setapp — and that’s probably the first free trial you should embrace to prepare your Mac for trouble-free streaming.
-See what works best for you.
-Is it JustStream, Beamer, or both?
-And don’t forget to pick up a few extra gems along the way — Setapp has some top-notch software like CleanMyMac X, Gifox, and Ulysses, which you can explore without paying anything.
+Both JustStream and NetSpot are available with a 7-day free trial on Setapp — and that’s probably the first free trial you should embrace to prepare your Mac for trouble-free streaming.
+And don’t forget to pick up a few extra gems along the way — Setapp has some top-notch software like CleanMyMac X to speed up your Mac, Gifox to capture GIFs from your screen, CleanShot X to take better screenshots, and more apps which you can explore without paying anything.

 Maybe this list of streaming services will give you a new answer to the (usually annoying) what-movie-impacted-you-the-most question.
 We would be very happy to hear that.
 If not, just promise you’ll have an amazing time binge-watching your TV shows — with no regrets whatsoever.